gabryon99/RanchTheSheep/README.md

 ## Ranch The Sheep

-Ranch The Sheep is an Android game application developed for the 'Sviluppo di Applicazioni Mobile' course.
+Ranch The Sheep is an Android game application developed for the '*Sviluppo di Applicazioni Mobile*' course at University of Pisa.

 ### Gameplay

-The game consists in catch the sheep.
+The game consists in catch the sheeps in a ranch.
 The player will compete against an opponent.
-In order to win, the play must catch all the sheep assigned (white or black).
+In order to win, the player must catch all the sheeps  of a color (white or black).
-To play with a player, two devices must be nearby because the application use the WiFi Direct framework.
+To play with someone, two devices must be nearby, since the application uses WiFi Direct.

 <p align="center">
 <img src="./app/src/main/res/mipmap-xxxhdpi/grass_background.png" alt="Sheep" width="100" style=''>